• Jun 09, 2025

 Mutiny House, alternatively called the Mutiny Memorial, was built in honour of those who fought in the Delhi Field Force during the Indian Revolt of 1857.
 The walls of the memorial have witnessed extreme violence and catastrophe in the past, echoing with their haunted stories today.

-- Incidents: Visitors often come across negative feelings and energies whenever they pass by the Mutiny House.
+• Incidents: Visitors often encounter negative feelings and energies when they pass by the Mutiny House.
 Moreover, some people have reported that they noticed the movement of the body parts of the deceased officials during late evenings.

 14. The Ridge